Is Popeye Fish Disease Contagious

 Scientific research on the contagiousness of Popeye Fish Disease is still limited.
 However, based on the mode of transmission and the potential for infections to persist in the water, it is reasonable to assume that this disease can be contagious.
 Proper preventive measures should be taken to minimize its spread and prevent outbreaks within fish populations.

-See also Cotton Fish Disease
+See also Brook Disease Fish

 Potential risk of spreading to other fish